 Serving as wife of the Pastor suited Martha well.
 She loved living the role and the people loved her doing it.
-After marriage, her only gainful employment was as a teacher in the Houston Public Schools, Harris County, Texas during the 1940's World War II years when there were such shortages of people to teach.

-During her daughters' high school years, she served as adult sponsor for the High School Youth Fellowship at the Central Park Presbyterian Church, located at 6914 Sherman Street, a couple of blocks east of 75th Street, near Wayside Boulevard.
-Fondly remembered by me are the summer trips on the weekends when the whole Sharpe family and the Youth Fellowship spent all day Saturdays at Stuart's Beach in Galveston on the Gulf of Mexico.

-One of my favorite memories were the many times when we went riding on the old-fashioned wooden roller coaster near the beach!
+After marriage, her only gainful employment was as a public school teacher in Houston, Harris County, Texas during the 1940's World War II years when there were such shortages of people to teach.
+During her daughters' high school years, she served as adult sponsor for the High School Youth Fellowship at the Central Park Presbyterian Church, located in the 6900 block of Sherman, a couple of blocks east of 75th Street, near Wayside Boulevard.
+Fondly remembered by me are the summer trips on the weekends when the whole Sharpe family and the Youth Fellowship spent all day Saturdays at Stuart's Beach in Galveston on the Gulf ofMexico.
+One of my favorite memories were the many times when we went riding on the old fashioned wooden roller coaster near the beach!

-Reading was also an avocation for Martha.
+Reading was also an advocation for Martha.
 She "screened" much material for Dwight, marking articles and books she though it would be good for him to read.
-She truly was a helpmate for her husband in all the best senses of that concept.
-She was a lady of the South in all its good senses of culture and heritage.
+She truly was a helpmate for her husband in all of the best senses of that concept.
+She was a lady of the South in all of its good senses of culture and heritage.
 And she was a wonderful mother to me, always holding up the bar for me to climb higher for better things, and to know God and our role with Him.